-Follow along free — 200 free credits at signup + 100 daily when logged in, free to use Create Free Now →
+Follow along free — unlimited video and image generation (ad-supported on the free tier), free to use Create Free Now →

 How to Use AI for Graphic Design: Complete Workflow Guide